ericelliott/arraygen/README.md

 ## Getting started

 For now you'll need a recent version of Node (v6+ works great).
-This will not work in old browsers unless it gets compiled to ES5.
+This will not work in old browsers or old Node versions unless it gets compiled to ES5.
 Currently there are no precompiled bundles.

 ```sh
 npm install --save arraygen